erikh/polyresolver/README.md

   - 1.2.3.4
   - 127.0.0.1
   - 192.168.1.1
-protocol: udp # udp or tls, the type of resolvers in the forwarders list.
+protocol: udp # udp or tls, the type of resolvers in the forwarders list. tls is not supported yet.
 ```

 Config files can be added and removed at any time without restarting the daemon.
 This makes it ideal for use with e.g., dhcp post-renew scripts.